Arizona Education Progress Meter

-- High School Graduation: % of Arizona high school students graduating in 4 years.
+- High School Graduation Rate: % of Arizona high school students graduating in 4 years.

-- 3rd Grade Reading: % of Arizona 3rd grade students proficient or highly proficient in reading on AzMERIT English language arts.
+- Third Grade Reading: % of Arizona 3rd grade students proficient or highly proficient in reading on AzMERIT English language arts.

 - Teacher Pay: Median Arizona teacher salary as compared to the national median teacher salary.

 Over time, Expect More Arizona and the Center for the Future of Arizona will work with stakeholders to identify goals for the indicators.
 This process will begin with a post-secondary education attainment goal, including certificates, credentials and degrees, which is being developed through a task force convened by the Arizona Board of Regents.